DoangCespedes/DoangCespedes/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 👨🏻 &nbsp;I am a developer with more than 2 years of experience implementing frontend and backend solutions in web environments.

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Exploring new technologies and developing software solutions.

 - 🌱 &nbsp; Learning about Cloud Tech, Systems Design.